galacean/galacean.github.io/docs/resource-manager.en-US.md

 ![image.png](https://gw.alipayobjects.com/mdn/rms_d27172/afts/img/A*xgpHSIn9RYAAAAAAAAAAAAAAARQnAQ)

-> Note: JavaScript cannot track references to objects.
+> Note: JavaScript cannot track object references.
 Generally, in weakly typed languages ​​such as JavaScript, there is no memory management function provided to developers.
 The memory of all objects is managed through the garbage collection mechanism.
 You have no way to determine when the object will be released, so there is no [Analysis Destructor](https://zh.wikipedia.org/wiki/%E8%A7%A3%E6%A7%8B%E5%AD%90) to call the release of referenced resources.

 `ResourceManager` provides a set of resource release based on reference counting, which requires developers to manually call [gc](${api}core/ResourceManager#gc):